fggo/python/README.md

     db.sqlite3 learning_log ll_env manage.py
 ```

-## Viewing the Project
+### Viewing the Project
 Django starts a server so you can view the project on your system to see how well it works.
-Django checks to make sure the project is set up properly; reports the version of Django in use and the name of the settings file being used; reports the URL where the project is being served.
 ```
 python3.6 manage.py runserver